MY DIY EURO KITCHEN: PHASE III

 Wrap Up Of Phase III

-At this point you have the cabinet boxes installed as well as the drawer boxes.
+At this point you have the cabinet boxes installed as well as the drawer boxes inside them.
 Next will come the choices you will make for the Doors and Drawer fronts.
 It’s a lot of work.
-But the methods presented here are the simplest path to a quality kitchen.
+But the methods presented here are the simplest path for a DIY homeowner to build quality kitchen on a tight budget.